 PA students are expected to adhere to the same high ethical and professional standards required of certified PAs.
 The professional conduct of PA students is evaluated on an ongoing basis throughout the professional phase (i.e., the didactic and clinical years) of the program.
-Violations of standards of conduct are subject to disciplinary actions administered by the university and by the physician assistant program.

-If preceptors observe any concerns about a student's professionalism, please contact the clinical coordinator immediately.
+Violations of standards of conduct are subject to disciplinary actions administered by the college and by the physician assistant program.
+If preceptors have any concerns about a student's professionalism, please contact the Director of Clinical Education.

-Specific Program Policies
+Northwestern College PA Program Policies